RunicPixels/Tower-of-the-Arch-Mage-2/README.md

 # Behaviour Tree
 PandaBT is a free Unity Plugin I used to create Behaviour trees, you can assign [Task] Parameters towards methods you want to excecute in a BT, and the construction of the BT itself was easily done using plain text format.

+to a seed that will make Unity uses that seed with it's random generation and thus output results based on the seed.

+# Learning Goals
+I want to learn about the following aspects of game development.
+- Procedural Generation
+- AI Agent, Pathfinding and Behaviour Tree
+- SOLID Programming Structure
+- Generating Game Content